[Ansible 2.12] Build an Ansible execution environment for CentOS 6 using Docker in WSL2

 WORKDIR /work

-This specifies the working directory in the Dockerfile.
+This specifies the working directory within the Dockerfile.

-In this case, it specifies the destination directory for bind mounting.
+In this case, it specifies the directory where the object will be placed when performing a bind mount.

-The settings also persist when you enter the container, allowing you to start work directly from the bind mount destination.
+Furthermore, the settings persist even when entering a container, allowing you to start working directly from the bind mount point.

 4. docker build